-We have received a stockholder proposal from Calvert Investment Management, Inc., 4550 Montgomery Avenue, Bethesda, Maryland 20814, the beneficial owner of at least \$2,000 of the Company's common stock.
+For a second consecutive year, we have received a stockholder proposal from Calvert Investment Management, Inc., 4550 Montgomery Avenue, Bethesda, Maryland 20814, the beneficial owner of at least \$2,000 of the Company's common stock.
 The proponent has requested that we include the following proposal and supporting statement in this proxy statement, and, if properly presented, the proposal will be voted on at the Annual Meeting.
-We will provide the number of shares that the proponent beneficially owns upon oral or written request of any stockholder, as described on page 35.
+We will provide the number of shares that the proponent beneficially owns upon oral or written request of any stockholder, as described on page 35-36.
 The stockholder proposal and the accompanying supporting statement are quoted verbatim below and we and our Board accept no responsibility for such.